ngfenglong/distributed-url-shortener/docs/system-design.md

 3. If miss, fallback to DB

 ## 5. Database Sharding

-- 2–3 Postgres shards simulated via Docker
-- Shard selected using hash of short ID
-- Shard resolver utility in common-service
+- Shard selection is handled via a **HashBasedShardResolver** component.
+- We apply a **Murmur3 hash** on the generated numeric ID (before Base62 encoding), and use `hash % shardCount` to resolve which shard to use.
+- While this approach is static and hash-based, it is **extensible** to:
+  - Geographical routing
+  - User-group bucketing

+> Note: For simplicity, this prototype uses **2 shards** and defines **2 separate repositories** (e.g., `ShortUrlRepositoryShard0`, `ShortUrlRepositoryShard1`) to write/read data accordingly.

 ## 6. Redis Caching

-- Shortened URL mappings are cached
+- Shortened URL mappings are cached for fast resolution
-- LRU + TTL eviction strategy
+- TTL (Time-To-Live) and LRU (Least Recently Used) eviction strategy
+- Reduces load on databases and improves redirect latency

 ## 7. Tech Stack